 Virgin Gorda has a long coast that is littered with places to dock.
 From private hotel piers to yacht clubs and marinas, boating and Virgin Gorda go well together.
 In Addition, the Virgin Islands Chain has plenty of smaller islands scattered among the sea, perfect for excursions and day-trips – which charter companies are happy to offer.

-If you're simply wanting to enjoy some time on the water, without the cost and responsibility associated with renting a boat you should take a day sailing excursion.
-Curious about this option?
-Take a look at the listing below to get contact information for area day sailing companies.
+If you merely want to spend a few hours on the water, without the cost and complications involved with renting a boat you can join an excursion.
+Want to know more about this option?
+Check out the chart below to get contact information for area day sailing companies.

 |B&B Charters||(284) 496-9341||Leverick Bay Marina - Leverick Bay|